top of page

 • 1 tablespoon (15 ml) extra-virgin olive oil, plus extra for greasing the pan

 Place the chickpea flour in a large bowl.
 Gradually add the water while stirring with a whisk.
+Stir in the olive oil and salt.
 Mix the batter until it is even, with no clumps.
 Cover the bowl with plastic wrap and refrigerate it for at least 4 hours, even better if it can sit overnight.

 When you’re ready to cook, preheat the oven to 480° F (250° C).
 The farinata batter will have a layer of foam on top—skim it off with a slotted spoon and discard it.